peterlidee/next16-params-searchparams/texts/mocking-async-params-and-searchParams-with-jest-and-rtl.md

 # Mocking async params and searchParams in Next 16 using Jest and React Testing Library

 In the previous chapters we looked at how `params` and `searchParams` work in `Next 16`.
 We then went over an example that we will be testing and finally setup `Jest`.
 We're now all ready to start writing some actual tests.
+The code for this example is available on [github](https://github.com/peterlidee/next16-params-searchparams).

 Our example looks like this